Quickstart

 Run:

-promptfoo redteam init my-project
+promptfoo redteam setup

 Install: